HomeTrue North Blog

 Club Regent Casino is one of the two casinos run by the Government of Manitoba and one of Winnipeg's tourist attractions.
 It's only a 20-minute drive from downtown Winnipeg.
 The casino hosts regular comedy and musical performances in the Transcona theater.
 The casino complex includes the Club Regent Hotel and the Club Regent Event Centre.

 You can reach the casino by car or taking bus no. 47.
 The casino is just a three-min-walk away from the Regent stop.
-Club Regent Casino is open weekly from 12 pm to 3 am.
+Club Regent Casino is open Sunday to Thursday from 10 am to 3 am and Fridays and Saturdays from 10 am to 5 am.

 8. Winnipeg Art Gallery

-Enjoy the gallery Tuesday to Sunday, 11 am to 5 pm, throughout the year.
+Enjoy the gallery Wednesday to Sunday from 11 am to 5 pm, throughout the year.
 While the first floor featuring stone art is free, you must pay an entry fee to enjoy other exhibits.
 Entry is free for visitors younger than 18.
 For adults over 18, it is $18, and for 65 and above, it is $15.
 For groups of 10 people and more, registration is compulsory.

-Winnipeg Art Gallery is just a 20-minute walk from the Forks Market.
+The Winnipeg Art Gallery is around a 20-minute walk from the Forks Market.
 Parking is available around the premises for a nominal fee.
 You can also take the numerous public buses going to the gallery.

 People ice skating in Old Market Square, against a backdrop of heritage buildings